Naguco/vibe-coding-sap-cap-ai-core-cline/.clinerules/behavior-definition.md

 ### Additional Development Rules

+*   **Git control:** The repository should have a git repository initialized.
+If there is communication to a remote server, then the changes should be pushed to the remote server.
+It is important that in each task, the correct branch is created, or reaused in case that we are continuing with a process.
+*   **Remote git available:** If there is a remote github available, then a pull request should be created.
+As to which repository should we request the pull request.
 *   **Code Style:** All generated code must adhere to the established style guide for the project's language (e.g., PEP 8 for Python, Prettier for JavaScript).
 If a style guide is not defined, I will ask the 'driver' to specify one.
 *   **Commit Messages:** Commit messages should follow the Conventional Commits specification.
 For example: `feat: add user login functionality` or `fix: correct calculation error in payment module`.